artur-ciocanu/launch.en/help/launch-reference/client-side-information/asynchronous-deployment.md

 If the parser comes across the `<script>` tag before rendering visible content, content display is delayed.
 If the JavaScript file being loaded is not absolutely necessary to show content to your users, you are unnecessarily requiring your visitors to wait for content.
 The larger the library, the longer the delay.
 For this reason, website performance benchmark tools like [!DNL Google PageSpeed] or [!DNL Lighthouse] often flag synchronously loaded scripts.

-Tag Management libraries can quickly grow large if you have a lot of tags to manage.
+Tag management libraries can quickly grow large if you have a lot of tags to manage.

 ### Asynchronous deployment

 You can load any library asynchronously by adding an `async` attribute to the `<script>` tag.
 For example:

 ```markup
 <script src="example.js" async></script>